School of Media and Journalism

 Non-Traditional Thesis (Final Project)

-Student work in the MATC culminates with enrollment in JOMC 992: Non-Traditional Thesis, a final project that includes:
+Student work in the MATC culminates with enrollment in JOMC 992: Non-Traditional Thesis, a thesis project that includes:

-a formal presentation and oral examination in which the student presents the completed work to his or her committee.
+a formal presentation and oral examination in which the student presents the completed work to his or her committee and addresses questions from the committee.

 The final project involves a study around an issue or challenge facing an organization or business with a digital media focus.
 It emphasizes both scholarly and practical application in line with the professional orientation of the MATC.
 The subject of the project may be the student's employer or may be selected based on the scope of the study.

-Students complete the final project under the direction of a full-time School of Journalism and Mass Communication faculty member who serves as chairperson of the student's final project committee.
+Students complete the final project under the direction of a full-time School of Media and Journalism faculty member who serves as chairperson of the student's final project committee.
 Two additional faculty members and/or an industry professional join the chairperson on the committee.

 Students enroll in Nontraditional Thesis Option, JOMC 992, following completion of their course work.
 A maximum of three thesis credits can be counted toward the 30 credits required for the M.A.T.C.